 Black History at Albertus Magnus College

 Celebrated in February to coincide with the births of two civil rights forefathers, Frederick Douglass and Abraham Lincoln, nationally-recognized Black History Month carries particular and personal potency within the walls of Albertus Magnus College.
-Today, students identifying as Black comprise 17.9% of our traditional undergraduate and 37.7% of our adult undergraduate populations…the strongest fibers in our Community value pillar.
-This year, we build on the tradition with the launching of the Black Excellence 365 initiative, a campus-wide year-round celebration of the accomplishments and lives of Albertus’ Black students, faculty, staff, alumni and community members.
+Today, students identifying as Black or African American comprise 18.6% of our traditional undergraduate and 49.2% of our PGS adult undergraduate populations.

 We are all one - and if we don't know it, we will learn it the hard way.